Shamkir District: History

 In the Middle Ages, Arab and Persian sources mentioned the city name as Şəmkür (Shamkur), Turkish sources varied from Şəmkür (Shamkur) to Şəmkir (Shamkir).
-Historian Zeynaloğlu who published a book on comprehensive history of Azerbaijan in 1924 in Istanbul he argued that name was translated as Şəms (Sun) - Kür (Rayed).
+In his book on the history of Azerbaijan published in 1924 while he was in Istanbul, Zeynaloğlu argued that name of the city was translated as Şəms (Sun) - Kür (Rayed).

 Jahangirov explained otherwise referring to Şəm (Bank of) - Kür (Kür river), i.e. on the bank of the Kura River.
 The ruins of ancient Shamkir city which was in the form of a fortress and was 20 ha big is located on the right bank of the Kura river.
 The city had two bridges over Kura.
 In the 7th century the city was occupied by the Arabian Caliphate and was named Mütəvəkkilliyə.
 It was renamed back to its original name later.
 The times of prosperity of Shamkir are attributed to 9th-12th centuries when it was conquered by Seljuqs.
 In the 12th century when Shamkir was a part of Atabek Empire, special attention was given to the city.
 In the 13th century Shamkir was one of the main points of resistance to Mongol invasion.
-In the 16th century, the leader of local Zülqədəz tribe took the power.
+In the 16th century, the leader of local Zülqədər (Zulgadar) tribe took the power.
 Later, Shamkir was part of Ganja khanate.
 In 1803, Shamkir was occupied by and annexed to the Russian Empire.
 During the Russo-Persian War of 1826-1828, Shamkir was one of the frontlines where Russian troops defeated the Persian army on September 3, 1826.
 In the first half of the 19th century, Russian Tsar relocated a large number of German colonists to Caucasus, placing a big community in Shamkir.
 From that time on until 1938, Shamkir was called Anino, after which it was renamed Shamkhor.
 It was renamed again to Shamkir in 1991.